 Our work is entirely funded by private donations – we receive no money from government.
 Your money will help us continue funding research into vitiligo and supporting people affected by the condition.

-Firmly committed to curing vitiligo, the Vitiligo Research Foundation is a registered 501(c)3 non-profit organization, funding and fast-tracking medical research globally.
+Firmly committed to curing vitiligo, the Vitiligo Research Foundation is a registered 501(c)3 non-profit organization.
 Our mission is to develop effective treatments for millions of people around the world who suffer from vitiligo.

 The foundation was born from the determination of one man - Dmitry Aksenov - to help his daughter, who was diagnosed with this debilitating skin disease at an early age.